Diagnostic Imaging

 Almost 5,000 Small Animal and 1,000 Large Animal cases go through the UCDVH Diagnostic Imaging unit each year.
 The unit provides a full range of Diagnostic Imaging services for all internal patients admitted to the Hospital, but also a variety of services for external cases referred to the UCDVH by veterinary practitioners or booked in directly by clients.
 All of our equipment is state of the art, veterinary dedicated and operated by our expert team.

-CT is a very versatile diagnostic imaging technique that uses X-radiation to create tomographic images of the body; the result is a 3D image of any organ/structure of the body from a carpus joint to a porto-systemic shunt.
-The UCDVH has the only CT scanner in the Republic of Ireland for veterinary use, a 4-slice Siemens Somaton sensation, with two tables, one for small animals and one for horses.
+Computed Tomography (CT) is a very versatile diagnostic imaging technique that uses X-radiation to create tomographic images of the body; the result is a 3D image of any organ/structure of the body from a carpus joint to a porto-systemic shunt.
+The UCDVH has the only CT scanner in the Republic of Ireland for veterinary use, a SOMATOM SCOPE 16 slice moving gantry capable of doing standing equine patients as well as small animals.

 The clinical indications for performing CT scans are almost endless, and range from nasal disease to abdominal masses and elbow dysplasia in small animals to dental disease and sinusitis in horses.
 The procedure times are usually very short and in many cases sedation is sufficient.

-Both inpatients and direct referral cases can avail of a cardiology service that includes a complete visit and electrocardiogram by the expert cardiologist Dr. Brendan Glazier and an echocardiogram performed by one of our specialist imagers.
+Both inpatients and direct referral cases can avail of a cardiology service that includes a complete visit and electrocardiogram by performed by one of our specialist imagers as well as our visiting cardiologist Dr Rachel Blake.
 Obtaining images in B-mode, M-mode the radiologist can assess the size of the cardiac chambers, presence of cardiac defects, cardiac contractility and, using Doppler technology, the velocity of blood flows and regurgitations at the valves etc. The exam is performed in a quiet, dark room, and the animal is not sedated.

 The cost of this service is €100 and it can be booked through the UCDVH Reception at (01) 716 6000.